chadw650/MusicPlayer20260202.github.io/README.md

-# MusicPlayer20260202.github.io
+# Music Player
-A simple music player
+A simple music player for all your needs!

+## Features
+Play, pause, or skip songs